HonzaKovar96/Rockets/README.md

     In the main function, main initializes game objects and variables and creates a game loop.
     In the game loop, it handles events such as key presses, projectile collisions with ships, and winner evaluation.
     After evaluating the winner, it renders a victory message and ends the game.

+ In assets at PC there are save a sounds, images.